BeeyondCereal

 Notes

-• Reheating: Reheat leftover ham in the oven at 325°F for 10-15 minutes with water or juice, or microwave with a damp paper towel for quicker reheating.
+• Reheating.
+Reheat leftover ham in the oven at 325°F for 10-15 minutes with water or juice, or microwave with a damp paper towel for quicker reheating.

-• Storage: Store leftovers in the fridge for up to 4 days or freeze for up to 3 months.
+• Storage.
+Store leftovers in the fridge for up to 4 days or freeze for up to 3 months.

 More Main Course Dishes for Dinner

-• a plate topped with mashed potatoes and shredded mississippi roast.
+• bbq chicken thigh on a plate with potatoes and veggies.

 Comments